 The most well-known East Hampton suffragist is May Groot Manson, chairman of the Executive Committee of the Woman Suffrage League of East Hampton and the Women’s Political Union of Suffolk County.
-She held frequent suffragist meetings at her East Hampton home, and in August 1913, she helped organize a suffrage march of nearly 150 people that walked through Sag Harbor.
+She held frequent suffragist meetings at her East Hampton home, and in August 1913, she helped organize a suffrage march of nearly 150 people who walked from her Main Street home to the East Hampton Village Green.
 In 2017, a historical marker was posted outside her house to honor her contributions and legacy.

 In Sag Harbor, there was Margaret Olivia Slocum Sage, second wife of millionaire Russell Sage, who began sponsoring suffrage meetings in 1894, despite her husband’s anti-suffrage stance.
 When he died in 1906, he left her a her his entire fortune to spend however she liked, so she devoted herself to philanthropy and became very influential in the suffrage movement.